July 5, 2017

 The Marking of Safety Glass

-According to section 7 of BS 6262-4:2005, the safety glass needs to be permanently marked so that it is clearly visible after installation.
+According to section 7 of BS 6262-4:2005, the safety glass needs to be permanently marked so that it is visible after installation.
 By marking glass, consumers and Building Control Officers have confidence that it conforms to standards and regulatory requirements.

-Only recently Pilkington UK, a major supplier of glass to the fenestration industry, have issued guidance advising that manufacturers should avoid omitting safety marks, even if requested by clients.
+Only recently, Pilkington UK, a major supplier of glass to the fenestration industry, have issued guidance advising that manufacturers should avoid omitting safety marks, even if requested by clients.
 This applies to both pieces of glass within double-glazed sealed units and also replacement glazing in historic properties.
-If the glass is not marked sufficiently then Building Control can insist that it has to be replaced.
+If the glass is not marked sufficiently, then Building Control can insist that it has to be replaced.

 What Does The Mark Need To Do?